MUNICH and The BAVARIAN REGION, GERMANY 9 Days

 Must-see Highlights:

-• Viktualienmarkt-the Viktualienmarkt has developed to a high-end gourmet food market.
+Viktualienmarkt-the Viktualienmarkt has developed into a high-end gourmet food market.

-• Getting there: take U-Bahn train to Münchner Freiheit station, then it’s a 15-minute walk to the beer garden.
+Getting there: take the U-Bahn train to Münchner Freiheit station, then it’s a 15-minute walk to the beer garden.

 over six million visitors annually.